braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents.md

   "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform and users who are sent a schedule message get the same dispatch_id.
-Action-based or API triggered messages get a unique dispatch_id per user, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "to_phone_number": (string) the number the message was sent to, "subscription_group_id": (string) api id of the subscription group targeted for this SMS message,
+Action-based or API-triggered messages get a unique dispatch_id per user, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under REST API Parameter Definitions), "to_phone_number": (string) the number the message was sent to, "subscription_group_id": (string) api id of the subscription group targeted for this SMS message,